DarrenAtherton49/UpNext/Backlog.md

 ### Backlog

-- Release/runtime section should be a 'panel' of sections like YouTube
-    + TV
-        * Age rating
-        * Release year
-        * Vote average
-        * Number of seasons
-        * 'Add to list' drop-down
-    + Movie
-        * Age rating
-        * Release year
-        * Vote average
-        * Runtime
-        * 'Add to list' drop-down
 - Shortcut to add to watchlist on grid screens like a long or double tap?
 - Make genre chips clickable - goes to discover filter
 - Add genres tab to the discover screen tabs to easily look at genre (as well as in the advanced filter)
+- Add an 'Add to list' drop-down on the detail screen
 - The 'up next'/'watchlist' should be 'one click' to mark the next episode as 'watched'.
 So you should see the episode you're currently on, be able to click 'watched' and the next episode should come up.
 Also add 'undo' snackbar for this action for accidental clicks.
 - Ability to reorder the movie/tv/person details screen sections in the recyclerview from the settings.
 - Fonts and capitalisation
-- Add rating to the detail screen
 - Add setting for default source of rating (e.g. IMDB, TMDB, Rotten Tomatoes or combined) in places where there is only room to show one score (e.g. in grids).
 - Add pagination to all calls
 - Add setting to hide rating on grid view so it doesn't take up space over thumbnail